Negative Inventory in Apparel: 8 Specific Causes and How to Fix Each

 What are the eight specific causes of negative inventory in apparel?

-1. Oversells from channel sync gaps
+1. Why do channel sync gaps create negative counts?

 Operational signature: negative counts on high-velocity SKUs during high-velocity periods, often concentrated on DTC drop days or wholesale market events.